ChildDevLab/HBCD-EEG-data-release-notes/README.md

 Installing RStudio Desktop:

-*add note about version*

 1. Go to the RStudio website (https://posit.co/download/rstudio-desktop/).
 2. Scroll down to the "All Installers and Tarballs" section.
 3. Click on the download link specific to your operating system (OS).

+NOTE: If you have Mac OS 12 or earlier, you will need to download an older, unsupported version of R Studio.
+Visit https://forum.posit.co/t/rstudio-desktop-releases-on-unsupported-versions-of-macos/176074 and select the installer that corresponds to your OS version

 4. From your downloads folder, run the RStudio Executable file (.exe) for Windows OS or the Apple Image Disk file (.dmg) for macOS X.
 5. Follow the installation instructions to complete RStudio Desktop installation.
 6. RStudio is now successfully installed on your computer.

 Now that you have these software, you will be able to run the scripts on our repository to manipulate the provided participant level data.
-First, we will outline how to setup your folder structure.

-*insert instructions for downloading the repo*

 First, you will need to download the repository to your local computer.
 This can be done in a number of ways, but for a first time user we recommend downloading as a zip file.

-To do so:
+Downloading the GitHub repository:

 1. Scroll to the top of this repository.
 2. Next, click on the green "Code <>" button at the top right.